passziff/2011-edition/DEVLOG.md

 ## Proper Progression Update

-The first update for Minecraft: The Other Update.
+The first update for TOU.

 **Status:** In development.
 Parts 1 and 2 are feature-complete for now.
 Part 3 is in progress.
 Tested in singleplayer.
 Not tested in multiplayer.